 Since the judgment was handed down, policyholders have reported an increase in approaches by claims management companies and no-win-no-fee solicitors firms.

-Firms regulated by the FCA and Solicitors Regulation Authority are looking to charge fees of up to 40% to pursue BI claims on behalf of policyholders.
+Firms, some regulated by the FCA or Solicitors Regulation Authority, are looking to charge fees of up to 40% to pursue BI claims on behalf of policyholders.

 Businesses told Post they have seen targeted online marketing, received cold calls and email campaigns, and in more than one instance it was alleged that private Facebook groups have been “infiltrated” by spammers posing as policyholders.